-The issue of Outer Space security is marked by both dynamic and static aspects.
+This regime, centred on the Outer Space Treaty is however marked by both dynamic and static aspects.
 The last decade or so of outer space activities give stark examples of both conditions.
 The dynamic side is represented by the impressive growth in the number of states engaged in space operations and the tandem expansion of the number of involved non-state actors.
 There has been a commensurate and rapid growth in the range of services being delivered from space and societal dependence on uninterrupted access to these services.
-All of these developments should also translate into a natural expansion of the stakeholders for outer space security.
+All of these developments should also translate into a natural expansion of the stakeholders for maintaining security in outer space.
+The Outer Space Treaty, with its ban on Weapons of Mass Destruction in orbit or the militarization of celestial bodies, had a goal of peaceful use, but state practice has permitted non-aggressive military use of space and the possibility of placing non-WMD weapons in space remains a potential vulnerability.

-Regrettably not all the developments have been positive.
-On the negative side recent years have also witnessed a re-emergence of a threat that had been dormant for over three decades.
-I refer in particular to the ASAT tests of 2007 (China) and 2008 (US) respectively.
-These demonstrations of the capability to target and destroy satellites in orbit served to draw attention to the fact that such contingencies have not been ruled out of order by the international community and that it was reliant on state restraint to prevent catastrophic actions in the outer space environment.
+Some of these concerns have been stoked by developments of a more negative nature.
+For example, recent years have witnessed a re-emergence of a threat that had been dormant for over three decades.
+I refer in particular to the anti-satellite weapon or ASAT tests of 2007 (China) and 2008 (US) respectively.
+These demonstrations of the capability to target and destroy satellites in orbit served to draw attention to the fact that such damaging acts have not been ruled out of order by the international community and that it was reliant on state restraint to prevent catastrophic actions in the outer space environment.

-In contrast to these developments is the largely static situation that has characterized the legal-diplomatic framework for outer space security.
-Relatively little has been done to develop the normative regime for outer space security enshrined in the Outer Space Treaty of 1967.
+In contrast to these developments is the largely static situation that has characterized the legal-diplomatic framework for outer space.
+While we can rightly celebrate the Outer Space Treaty of 1967, we have to acknowledge that little has been done since then to develop the normative regime for outer space.

-At the same time there has been a prolonged disconnect between what the international community says it wants for outer space and what it is actually prepared to do.
+At the same time there seems to be a major disconnect between what the international community says it wants for outer space and what it is actually prepared to do.
 This policy direction has come in the form of the "Prevention of an Arms Race in Outer Space" (PAROS) resolution, which has been passed with near universal support in the UN General Assembly on an annual basis since the early 1980s.
 This resolution calls for reinforcing the existing regime with additional measures and enhancing its effectiveness.
-It also specifies the establishment of a working group on PAROS in the Conference on Disarmament "as early as possible in the 2015 session".
+It also specifies the establishment of a working group on PAROS in the Conference on Disarmament the 65 nation body in Geneva that is supposed to negotiate multilateral arms control and disarmament agreements" as early as possible in the 2016 session".
 Alas such appeals have taken on the nature of an empty, ritualized process given the fact that the CD has been moribund for almost 20 years.
 This stagnant diplomacy with respect to outer space security regrettably has been tolerated by states for far too long.

-Fortunately the world doesn't stay still just because diplomats have become lazy or complacent.
-External events are often catalysts for diplomatic activity.
-The shock of the ASAT use in 2007 and 2008 combined with the growing recognition of the threat to low earth orbit space operations posed by space debris seems to have galvanized some concerned states into taking action.
+Fortunately the world doesn't stay still just because diplomats have become complacent.
+External events are often catalysts for action.
+The shock of the ASAT use in 2007 and 2008 combined with the increased recognition of the threat to low earth orbit space operations posed by growing space debris has galvanized some concerned states into taking action.

-The current diplomatic dynamic has yielded a number of ideas of which four proposals figure prominently in multilateral discussions concerning outer space security:
+The current diplomatic dynamic has yielded a number of ideas of which four proposals figure prominently in multilateral discussions concerning outer space: